 Whatever agreement you have with your migration agent or immigration lawyer, it is essentially a contract between two parties for the provision of professional services.

-If you are concerned that your initial choice of immigration lawyer was not the right one then I would strongly recommend that you contact your immigration lawyer IMMEDIATELY and seek to have a meeting with that person to explain why it is you feel that you are being let down.
+If you are concerned that your initial choice of immigration lawyer was not the right one then I would strongly recommend that you contact your immigration lawyer IMMEDIATELY and seek to have a meeting with that person to explain why it is that you feel that you are being let down.

 Write to the head advisor

-If you are unable to resolve your grievances with your immigration lawyer in a meeting and move on towards getting the immigration outcome you need, then a sensible next step would be to write to the Principal.
+If you are unable to resolve your grievances with your immigration lawyer in a meeting and move forward towards getting the immigration outcome you need, then a sensible next step would be to write to the Principal.

 You should promptly explain to the Principal of the practice what your concern is.

 I have not yet found a legal practitioner in Australia who will not respond immediately to anything that is sent to them raising concerns about how their matter has been handled.

 One thing to note is that immigration lawyers are not telepathic and might be completely unaware of your dissatisfaction in most instances.